voidance/document-management-service-challenge/SOLUTION-README.md

 # Setting up the environment

-This project can run as a standalone Spring Boot app, or part of the docker-compose.
+This project can run as a standalone Spring Boot app, or as part of the [docker-compose](docker/docker-compose.yml).

 To do life easier for the reviewer the `.env` files have been filled with correct parameters for running in `local`.
 IRL we wouldn't push these changes to the repo. `.env` files would be added to gitignore.